 Each long skinny paper triangle you draw will make one rolled paper bead.
 There is no set rule on the exact size of the triangle but I would say have the base be about 3/4 of an inch and the length be about 8 inches.
-You can use construction paper and have solid beads of different colors or you can start with a patterned paper or white paper and let kids color on different patterns.
-You can even use magazine paper to make shiny rolled paper beads.
-Newspaper makes cute black and white paper beads.
+You can use construction paper and have solid beads of different colors or you can start with a patterned or white paper and let kids color on different patterns.
+You can even use magazine pages to make shiny beads.
+Newspaper makes cool black and white beads.

 2. Cut out paper triangles.

-3. Roll and Glue The Paper Triangles Into Rolled Paper Beads
+3. Roll and Glue The Paper Triangles Into Beads

 Starting at the wide end, roll the triangles up.
 You can use a toothpick, chop stick, or pencil if it helps you.